 A British study has also warned against the dangers of medical tourism, finding that people who lacked information and advice suffered consequences that ranged from troublesome to catastrophic.
 Joy Williams was just one of the victims of medical tourism after flying from the UK to Thailand for a buttock augmentation.

 After undergoing the cosmetic surgery, she developed an infection and died after receiving corrective surgery just a few days later.
-The surgeon was accused of carrying out the surgery in the evening without holding a licence.
+The doctor was accused of carrying out the surgery in the evening without holding a licence.
 He has since been charged with causing William’s death.

 More Australians are taking the risk